• Skip to primary navigation

 Performance

 The Dual Brush Pens are small but versatile.
-They are a very pigmented water-based pen that has many of the characteristics of watercolor paint.
+They are very pigmented water-based pen that has many of the characteristics of watercolor paint.
 The colors blend beautifully via the self-cleaning brush tip, blending marker, or even a brush loaded with water.
-Once dry, the ink may reactivate to a degree but does dry down well.

 One of the things you should consider about the Dual Brush Pens is the type of artwork you wish to create.
 The Dual Brush pens won’t bleed through most papers, however, if you need to go over an area repeatedly, the paper can pill and tear.
 Of course, this varies based on the type of paper you use and the amount of ink or water you use to blend.